 Paul Marconi has always thought that Bellwood was a strange town, but also a bit of a boring one.
 Not much for an 11 year old to do.
 Fires are burning nearby, Paul’s parents are obsessed with winning a bratwurst contest, his best friend, one of the founding members of their only-sibling detective club, The One and Onlys, is about to have a younger sister, sort of undoing their whole reason for existing.
 But then!
-Hundreds of rubber duckies have appeared on … Continue reading →
+Hundreds of rubber duckies … Continue reading →

 About The Life and (Medieval) Times of Kit Sweetly

 Kit Sweetly slays sexism, bad bosses, and bad luck to become a knight at a medieval-themed restaurant.

 Working as a wench―i.e. waitress―at a cheesy medieval-themed restaurant in the Chicago suburbs, Kit Sweetly dreams of being a knight like her brother.
-She has the moves, is capable on a horse, and desperately needs the raise that comes with knighthood, so she can help her mom pay the mortgage and … Continue reading →
+She has the moves, is capable on a horse, and desperately needs the raise that comes with knighthood, so she can help her mom pay … Continue reading →